-It’s more common that what you would think… Financial abuse.
+It’s more common than what you would think… Financial abuse.
 But what is it exactly?
 And how can that affect one’s credit report?
-Financial abuse can severely impact one’s credit score, the adverse affects over time can lead to late repayment reporting (bad RHI’s), default listings, excessive credit enquires, bankruptcy, loss of assets and more.
+Financial abuse can severely impact one’s credit score, the adverse effects over time can lead to late repayment reporting (bad RHI’s), default listings, excessive credit enquires, bankruptcy, loss of assets and more.

 Some examples of financially abusive behaviours include;

 - Taking control of someone else’s finances (e.g. being in charge of all the household income and paying the other person an allowance).

 - Controlling how all of the household income is spent.